lvgl/lvgl/docs/details/main-components/animation.rst

 :cpp:expr:`lv_anim_timeline_set_reverse(timeline, reverse)`.
-Note that if you want to play in reverse from the end of the Timeline, you need to call :cpp:expr:`lv_anim_timeline_set_progress(timeline, LV_ANIM_TIMELINE_PROGRESS_MAX)` after adding all Animations and before starting to play.
+Note that if you want to play in reverse from the end of the Timeline, you need to call :cpp:expr:`lv_anim_timeline_set_progress(timeline, LV_ANIM_TIMELINE_PROGRESS_MAX)` after adding all Animations and before telling it to start playing.

 Call :cpp:expr:`lv_anim_timeline_pause(timeline)` to pause the Animation Timeline.
 Note:  this does not preserve its state.
 The only way to start it again is to call